Sea Glass Beach – Port Townsend, WA

 Our final haul was not as impressive as I’d hoped, but we didn’t pick as long as I’d have liked either.
 Still, it was a decent haul and a nice bonus to the adventure.

-Morgan has even said she would be up for doing it again, but we will see as she was one worn out kiddo by the time we got back to the battle wagon.
+Morgan has even said she would be up for doing it again, but we will see, as she was one worn-out kiddo by the time we got back to the Leif the Adventure Van.